DANMAN1038/Voting-System/Project2/Readme.md

-## Important Change Branch
-*The finalize project after deadlineis located in the "Update-Branch"

 ## How to run:

 Click run button in IDE (typically a play button already located on screen, or through the Run tab at the top), afterwards a file selector GUI will show up, navigate to the election file(s) you want to run in the testing/Election_File directory and select them.